migramirez2/Harmony-ONE/progress/simao-amaro.md

+2024-08-20 Tue: I could not figure out why transactions stay pending on Foundry.
+I started working on the profitable trades script for the synthetix codebase.

 2024-08-19 Mon: I [fixed](https://github.com/0x73696d616f/squeeth-monorepo/commit/69256a6f8c302f544e7ee0c2424685ba634b04af) the profitable trades script by using the `msg.sender` to provide liquidity.
 I continued debugging why transactions are showing as pending when initiated from Foundry.

 ---